Fintech-Research-Lab/Ethereum_Governance_Project/Data Gathering/Data Replication Document.md

   - First import the file *updated_commit.xlsx*  This file is a time series file as it contains dates of commitments.
 We store it as a stata file *ethereum_commit.dta*.It is a panel data which is organized by EIPs and date.
   - We count the total number of commits for each EIP and merge this information with *Ethereum_Cross-sectional_data.dta*
   - The data is saved as *ethereum_commit.dta*
+## Create Betweenness Centrality Measure
+we use python code *??????.py* to create a betweenness centrality measure amongs all co-authors of EIPs.
+The code takes file *allEIPs.csv* and create a betweenness centrality measure for each EIP.
+We merge the betweenness_centrality measure in the Ethereum_Cross-sectional_Date.dta using eip_number.